Acurisu/NieR-Replicant-ver.1.22474487139/README.md

 9. popups gone
 ```

-`fishingSkipWaitTime` prevents the player from going into stage 1 and directly skips to stage 3, thus instantly starting the battle as soon as the bobber is supposed to hit the water.
+`fishing_skip_wait_time` prevents the player from going into stage 1 and directly skips to stage 3, thus instantly starting the battle as soon as the bobber is supposed to hit the water.

-`fishingSkipBattle` immediately finishes the battle.
+`fishing_skip_battle` immediately finishes the battle.
 Using only this patch would lead to a more NieR:Automata like fishing.

 ### Money, XP, Health and Magic

 These patches max out the mentioned properties and, if necessary, prevent them from being changed.

+### Items, Weapons and Words

+Unlocks all items, weapons and words.
+Be careful when doing this as it can prevent you from doing certain quests.

 ## Video